makrai/notes/xue2010-mt5-massively-multiling-text2text.md

     remove those with a confidence below 70%
 * include in the corpus all languages with 10,000 or more pages.
 This produces
   * 107 “languages” as defined by cld3.
 However, we note that
-  * six of these are just script variants of the same spoken language (e.g. ru is Russian in Cyrillic script and ru-Latn is Russian in Latin script).
+  * six of these are just script variants of the same spoken language (eg ru is Russian in Cyrillic script and ru-Latn is Russian in Latin script).
 A histogram of the page counts for each language is shown in fig. 1
   * Detailed dataset statistics including per-language token counts: appendix